 If you would like for a wellness promotion professional from the Center for Wellness Promotion to come to your location (residence hall, student organization, class, etc.) to give a presentation, facilitate a discussion, or provide health education materials, please complete the form linked below.
 In order to accommodate your request, program requests should be submitted by filling out the online Program Request Form at least 2 weeks in advance of the date needed.

 The program request form allows you to select your preference of virtual or in-person options.
+Our regular program offerings are listed below.

 Alcohol, Tobacco, & Other Drugs (ATOD) Jeopardy

-This interactive jeopardy game tests your knowledge of alcohol, tobacco, and other drugs while providing education and information.
+Description: This interactive Jeopardy game tests your knowledge of alcohol, tobacco, and other drugs while providing education and information.
 Topic areas include alcohol, tobacco, other drugs, refusal skills, and general information.
 This program can be delivered virtually or in person.

 What's Your Plan A?
 STI Prevention and Contraceptives

-This interactive and engaging presentation answers these important questions: What is sex?
+Description: This interactive and engaging presentation answers these important questions: What is sex?
 What are STIs and how can you prevent them?
 What birth control option is right for you?
 We will also cover resources available to students to better support their sexual health needs.

 Green Dot Overview for Students OR Staff/Faculty (60-90 minutes)